 - Course Structure – 9 DAYS/60 HOURS, divided into 40 hours of Laboratory-School, 14 hours of Theory, 6 hours of Professional stage at AVPN pizzerias.

-A Pizza Maker’s duties and responsibilities contribute towards the Head Chef’s restaurant support team.
+A Pizza Cook’s duties and responsibilities contribute to the Head Chef’s restaurant support team.
 This applies to bakeries, cafeterias, and food and beverage businesses.
 Your responsibilities are likely to include maintaining food security, kitchen cleanliness, inventory management, and preparation with the staff.
 It can be helpful to include skills that show you work well with people and can handle long hours.

 The industry requires specific technical skills; however, prospective employers often looking for specific soft skills.
 These skills allow prospective employers to gauge your personality and decide if you would fit into their team.